-The implementation of the revised EU Shareholders Rights Directive (2017/828) into Dutch law (effective December 2019) required the Remuneration Policy (and the Long-Term Incentive Plan) for the Board of Management to be amended to align with certain new requirements, such as the more explicit considerations around the way the proposed Policy supports our mission and vision and around the engagement with, and feedback received from our stakeholders.
+The implementation of the revised EU Shareholders Rights Directive (2017/828) into Dutch law (effective December 2019) requires that the Remuneration Policy (and the Long-Term Incentive Plan) for the Board of Management be amended to align with certain new requirements, such as the more explicit considerations around the way the proposed Policy supports our mission and vision and around the engagement with, and feedback received from our stakeholders.

-In addition, a number of other changes were implemented compared to the previous 2017 Remuneration Policy.
+In addition, the Supervisory Board proposes a number of other changes compared to the current 2017 Remuneration Policy.
 The main changes are as follows.